danjokeny/ScholarshipApplication/README.md

 26.  added Reviewer to tableForms (only visible for admin and reviewer)
 27.  fixed bug when saving was not going to get a refreshed list of forms correctly

+Change #17 -
+Name: Andy Wittmann
+Date: 12/13/18
+Detail Changes:
+1.  changed default amountRequested in forms.js newForm() from 0 to 2500
+2.  changed "input type" of amountRequested and schoolYear in editForm.html from 'email' to 'number'

 Change ## -
 Name: